DimitriCapetz/delaymon/README.md

    no shutdown
 ```

+# Usage

+To leverage this script, simply copy via an method (SCP, etc.) to the flash: of an
+EOS device.

 The script is meant to be executed using a CLI Schedule in EOS.
 This will allow it to
 execute on a pre-set interval that is configurable by the user.
 A unique schedule
 needs to be created per interface being monitored.
 Ideally, these would be set on staggered